 Career Outlook and Salary Information

 Career opportunities and salaries within the travel industry vary widely depending upon position, employer and years of experience.
-Lodging managers were expected to experience about as fast as average job growth between the years 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reported in 2015 that lodging managers earned $49,720 as a median annual wage.
+Lodging managers were expected to experience minimal or no change in job growth between the years 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported in 2018 that lodging managers earned $53,390 as a median annual wage.